WebAssembly/spec/proposals/Exceptions.md

 be named to reconcile exception tags between modules.

 Exception tags are used by throw and catch instructions.
-The throw instruction uses the tag to call the appropriate exception constructor, which gets values defined by the corresponding type signature of the exception.
+The throw instruction uses the tag to allocate the exception with the corresponding data fields defined by the exception's type signature.
 The catch instruction uses the tag to identify if the thrown exception is one it can catch.

 Exceptions can also be thrown by called, imported functions.
 If it corresponds to an imported exception, it can be caught by an appropriate catch instruction.